Day One sessions

 Recreation Services Self-Guided Tour

 Tour the recreation facilities at State Gym.
-Stop by the front service desk to pick up a tour handout and explore at your own pace.
+Stop by the front service desk to check in and explore at your own pace.

 State Gym